Paediatric chiropractor Williamstown

 Torticollis & neck tightness

 Torticollis is when a baby’s head tilts to one side or they prefer looking in one direction.
-It can develop in the womb or during birth, and it’s one of the most common reasons parents bring babies to chiropractors and physiotherapists.
+It can develop in the womb or during birth, and it’s one of the most common conditions we treat in our Williamstown clinic alongside plagiocephaly, which often develops as a result.

-Our team uses gentle mobilisation, soft tissue release, and parent-led exercises to improve neck mobility.
+Our team uses gentle mobilisation, soft tissue release, and parent-led exercises to improve neck range of motion.
 Treatment typically takes 4-8 sessions, with parents doing daily stretches at home.

-Early treatment prevents the head tilt from affecting facial symmetry or head shape as your baby grows.
+Early treatment helps prevent the head tilt from affecting facial symmetry or head shape as your baby grows.
+Combined chiropractic and physiotherapy often gives the best outcomes for torticollis.

 5